Skip to content

 Do you have to know the Fool’s Journey to read tarot?

 Not at all.
-Many readers work without it.
-But I teach tarot using the Fool’s Journey because it’s an accessible framework that helps you understand how the Major Arcana fits together.
-It can make learning easier by showing how themes evolve across the cards.
+Plenty of readers work without it and do just fine.
+I teach it because it's an accessible framework that shows how the Major Arcana fits together.
+It can make learning faster by giving you context instead of just memorising 22 separate meanings.
+But it's one approach among many – not the only valid way.

 How can the Fool’s Journey help me learn tarot

-It gives you a bigger picture to work from.
-Instead of memorising isolated meanings, you see the cards as connected stages of a story.
-This helps you remember their roles more easily and read them in context.
-Something I cover in depth in my tarot course.
+It gives you a bigger picture instead of isolated meanings.
+You see the cards as connected stages of a story, which makes them easier to remember and read in context.
+Instead of thinking "what does The Tower mean?" you're thinking "where does this fit in the journey and what does that tell me?"
+I cover this in depth in my Simply Tarot course.